xolox/vim-session/README.md

     " If you don't want help windows to be restored: set sessionoptions-=help

+A lot of people don't like Vim's default behavior of saving hidden and unloaded buffers in sessions (which vim-session inherits due to the use of [:mksession][mksession]).
+To disable this behavior you can add the following line to your [vimrc script] [vimrc]:

+    " Don't save hidden and unloaded buffers in sessions. set sessionoptions-=buffers

 Note that the vim-session plug-in automatically and unconditionally executes the following change just before saving a session:

     " Don't persist options and mappings because it can corrupt sessions.